Qovery/qovery-client-go/docs/EnvironmentDeploymentRuleResponse.md

 ### NewEnvironmentDeploymentRuleResponse

-`func NewEnvironmentDeploymentRuleResponse(id string, createdAt time.Time, ) *EnvironmentDeploymentRuleResponse`
+`func NewEnvironmentDeploymentRuleResponse(timezone string, startTime time.Time, stopTime time.Time, weekdays []string, id string, createdAt time.Time, ) *EnvironmentDeploymentRuleResponse`

 NewEnvironmentDeploymentRuleResponse instantiates a new EnvironmentDeploymentRuleResponse object This constructor will assign default values to properties that have it defined,